In any evaluation of the richest Nigerian footballers, there are certain names that are certain to feature prominently.

 Currently 27, Nigeria international is one of the highest earners at his current club Fulham and, according to Salary Sport, he earns around £83,000 per week.

-Together with his endorsement deals, Iwobi is estimated to be worth around €31 million.
+Together with his endorsement deals, Alex Iwobi net worth is around €31 million.

 Kelechi Iheanacho – €35 million